Get 80% off your plan for your first 3 months*

 Getting info from paper receipts

-If you pay an expense with cash or a personal card, photograph the receipt with your phone, ensuring it shows the vendor's business number for purchases of $100 or more if they are a GST/HST registrant.
-You can punch the info into your accounting records later or you can use an integrated OCR (optical character recognition) app, which scans the picture to find the transaction data and enters it into your software for you.
+You can enter the information into your accounting records later or use an integrated OCR (optical character recognition) app.
+OCR scans the picture, finds the transaction data, and enters it into your software for you.

 Pulling records from online shops or POS systems